 3. Place all-purpose flour, cornmeal, sugar, baking powder, baking soda, salt and nutmeg (if using) in a mixing bowl.
 Whisk together.

 4. In another mixing bowl, add buttermilk, melted butter, olive oil, egg and yolk.
 Whisk until well combined.

 5. Pour wet ingredients over dry ingredients and mix with a rubber spatula gently and quickly.
 You don’t have to be thorough.
 Batter is the lumpy type.

 6. Add corn kernels and mix to disperse them.
 Fill muffin pan/cup evenly with batter.

 7. Bake for 15~18 minutes until golden and a toothpick inserted into the center of muffins come out clean.

-8. Cool in the pan for 5 minutes before removing muffins from its mould.
+8. Cool in the pan for 5 minutes before removing the muffins.
 Best eaten warm or at room temperature.